Our social development programme offers information, referral, and support and case management to a large number of people.

 In partnership with Afrikaburn, we’ve installed 2 toilet units in the public spaces, for use by anyone who needs them.

-We continue to refer individuals in need to medical facilities and counselling services at day hospitals and partner organisations.
+We continue to refer individuals in need to medical facilities (or accompany them where this is needed) and counselling services at day hospitals and partner organisations.